Five Affordable Classic Motorcycles Under $5,000

 Here are a few things to check for

-- Does it come with panniers?
+- Does it come with panniers/luggage?
 This is a long-range motorcycle, and is actually not well-equipped for the track because of linked braking.
 If you're going to travel, you'll need luggage, and I doubt you'd want to spend $500-1000 on the aftermarket for new luggage.
-Panniers are basically thrown in, so make sure they come with it.
+Panniers are basically thrown in on the used market, so make sure they come with it.

 - If the exhaust was replaced, was the carburettor re-jetted or the EFI remapped?
 Look for flat spots under hard acceleration in second or third gear... if you can keep up.